Support

 What’s included in the bill of materials

-A bill of materials should encompass everything required to produce a final product.
+A bill of materials structure should encompass everything required to produce a final product.
 This includes information about all the raw materials, sub-assemblies, and parts needed to build the product.

 What you’ll typically find included in a bill of materials: